 Lawyers recommend Joel Schwartz to their clients because they can rely upon him to provide a strategy with the best chance of delivering a superior result.
 They know he will deliver the close, personal attention that clients facing white collar criminal, civil enforcement and other investigations expect and need.
 Moreover, they are aware of Joel’s comprehensive case preparation, and his smart, tireless, effective advocacy—which once prompted a judge in a sidebar to admonish: “Mr. Schwartz, you simply cannot go to the mat for every one of your clients.”
 Joel disagrees…

 A former federal prosecutor and public defender, Joel has tried hundreds of cases to verdict – including prosecuting the United States' civil enforcement action against the tobacco industry under the Racketeering Influenced and Corrupt Organizations (RICO) statute.
-He has successfully negotiated and litigated numerous Food & Drug Administration (FDA), Federal Trade Commission (FTC) and Consumer Product Safety Commission matters including off-label marketing of pharmaceuticals and medical devices, tobacco fraud and regulation, FDA approval and clinical testing, CGMP and food and drug inspection issues.
+He has successfully negotiated and litigated numerous Food & Drug Administration (FDA), Federal Trade Commission (FTC) and Consumer Product Safety Commission matters including off-label marketing of pharmaceuticals and medical devices, tobacco fraud and regulation, FDA approval and clinical testing, compounding pharmacies, opioids and pull-mills, CGMP and food and drug inspection issues.
 Joel is also a former assistant director of enforcement at the Public Company Accounting Oversight Board (PCAOB).

 As a result of his significant experience, Joel is skilled at developing winning strategies, marshaling facts, managing evidence, hard negotiating and when necessary, effective trial work to get the best possible outcome.
 Indeed, Joel’s work for one Fortune 1000 client led the in-house counsel to remark, “He is a smart and kind person and I have been delighted and impressed with the work he has done for [our company].
 Really – delighted, not a word I use often when I talk about legal work.
 He is that good.”